 Marketplace Picks: cocktails+craft

-Editor’s note: Stephanie Echeveste runs cocktails+craft, a monthly creative workshop in Washington, D.C., mixing cocktails and making inspired crafts.
+Editor’s note: Stephanie Echeveste runs cocktails+craft (now Distill Creative), a monthly creative workshop in Washington, D.C., mixing cocktails and making inspired crafts.
 She will host two workshops in the Folklife Festival Marketplace, and to prepare she has chosen her favorite Marketplace crafts.

 Every year I look forward to the Folklife Festival—there’s always a ton to do, and I love learning and experiencing new cultures from around the world.
 When I found out this year was going to be the Basque country, I immediately marked my calendar.

 My obsession with the Basque country started when my great-uncle shared his research into our genealogy.
 One side of my ancestry is Basque: my family came through Mexico City and northern Mexico and, generations later, landed in the suburbs of Phoenix, Arizona, with a funny last name.
 It wasn’t until I spent a year living in Bilbao that I learned the meaning of Echeveste (“other home”) and explored that side of my roots.